1.0 Introduction

 Click BACK TO RESOURCES to navigate back.

-Total number of vulnerable keys within your on-premises connections.
+Total number of Vulnerable keys within your on-premises connections.

 External Key Source: This section displays the following:

 Total number of Fortanix DSM connections in your Fortanix Key Insight account.
-Click the external key source connection count to navigate to the list of the onboarded external key source connections.
+Click the external key source connection count to navigate to the list of onboarded external key source connections.

-Total number of vulnerable keys within your Fortanix DSM connections.
+Total number of Vulnerable keys within your Fortanix DSM connections.

-The data displayed in the right-side panel updates based on your selection or drilldown in the Sunburst chart.
-For example, if you select Cloud connections in the Sunburst chart, the details panel will display the following:
+The data displayed in the right-side panel updates based on your selection or drill down in the Sunburst chart.

-6.2.2 PQC Vulnerability by Services or Resources
+4.2.2 PQC Vulnerability by Services or Resources

 The PQC Vulnerability by Services/Resources Sunburst chart in Fortanix Key Insight visually represents the distribution of services or resources across various levels of PQC readiness within your Fortanix Key Insight cloud and on-premises connections.

-Figure 7: PQC Vulnerability by services or resources
+Figure 8: PQC Vulnerability by services or resources

 The chart displays the following hierarchical structure and interactive features: